 Dong Ba Market

-Anthony Bourdain’s favourite Vietnamese soup Bun Bo Hue can be found within the market located at Tran Hung Dao Street on the northern side of the Perfume River.
+Anthony Bourdain’s favourite Vietnamese soup, Bun Bo Hue, can be found in the market located at Tran Hung Dao Street on the northern side of the Perfume River.
 Dong Ba Market is the oldest market in Hue and spreads over 16,000 sqm.
 The market sells fruit and vegetables, spices and herbs, clothing, handicrafts, kitchenware, seafood and meat.
 The food court is located on the ground level.

 Address: Tran Hung Dao Street Hue City